Paul de Kruif

-Paul Henry de Kruif (/dəˈkraɪf/, rhyming with "life") (March 2, 1890 – February 28, 1971) was an American microbiologist and author of Dutch descent.
-Publishing as Paul de Kruif, he is most noted for his 1926 book, Microbe Hunters.
+Paul Henry de Kruif (/dəˈkraɪf/, rhyming with "life") (March 2, 1890 – February 28, 1971) was an American microbiologist and writer.
+Publishing as Paul de Kruif, he is known for his 1926 book, Microbe Hunters.
 This book was not only a bestseller for a lengthy period after publication, but has remained high on lists of recommended reading for science and has been an inspiration for many aspiring physicians and scientists.

 Biography

 Early life

 De Kruif was born March 2, 1890, in Zeeland, Michigan.
 In 1912, he graduated from the University of Michigan with a bachelor's degree, and he remained there to obtain a Ph.D., which was granted in 1916.
 He immediately entered service as a private in Mexico on the Pancho Villa Expedition and afterwards served as a lieutenant and a captain in World War I in France.
 Because of his service in the Sanitary Corps, he had occasional contacts with leading French biologists of the period.